-Patent: prosecution (including re-examination and post-grant proceedings)
+Patents: prosecution (including re-examination and post-grant proceedings) in United States

 Fish & Richardson P.C.

 Fish & Richardson P.C. is one of the most active patent prosecution firms in the market.
 The group fields an especially busy domestic patent application practice group and was the most active counsel for petitioners bringing patent challenges before the PTAB as well as the second most active team defending patent owners against patent challenges at the PTAB.
 Washington's John Hayden directs the patent practice, which includes post-grant co-chairs Karl Renner, also in Washington, and Dorothy Whelan in the Minneapolis office.
 Austin's Heather Flanagan, Minneapolis trio Angela Follett, Christopher Hoff and Jennifer Huang, David Holt, Nicholas Jepsen, Christopher Ma and Andrew Patrick in Washington DC, the Dallas-based Sushil Iyer, Tiffany Reiter in Boston and Silicon valley duo Michael Portnov and Michael Shepherd were all promoted to partner.

 Foley & Lardner LLP